-Its ability to monitor and collect data on objects in your systems environment makes vRealize Operations Cloud a critical tool in maintaining system uptime and ensuring ongoing good health for all system resources from virtual machines to applications to storage - across physical, virtual, and cloud infrastructures.
+Its ability to monitor and collect data on objects in your systems environment makes VMware Aria Operations a critical tool in maintaining system uptime and ensuring ongoing good health for all system resources from virtual machines to applications to storage - across physical, virtual, and cloud infrastructures.

 Following are examples of objects that can be monitored.